-CBD Isolate products contain at least 99 percent pure cannabidiol, with CBD being the only active ingredient.
+CBD Isolate products contain at least 99% pure cannabidiol, with CBD being the only active ingredient.
 The product has, as the name suggests, isolated down to just the CBD molecule.

 The product aims to produce therapeutic doses of CBD, isolated from other cannabinoids and terpenes.
-These products usually come as a white powder or a mix with carrier oil for improved absorption.
+These products usually come as a white powder or a mix with a carrier oil for improved absorption.
 Common carrier oils include Vegetable Glycerin, Olive Oil, Coconut Oil, Propylene Glycol.

 Which is Better?

 Since Full Spectrum CBD contains different cannabinoids and terpenes, they have the advantage of being able to help more with your health.
-Studies found that the effects of full spectrum CBD on treating inflammatory conditions was superior to isolate CBD.
-Terpenes alone have shown incredible effects towards human health.
+Studies found that the effects of full-spectrum CBD on treating inflammatory conditions were superior to isolate CBD.
+Terpenes alone have shown incredible effects on human health.